 Click here to print or download our online pdf Volunteer Interest Form

 It is the policy of the Cornwall Public Library to encourage community-minded people to serve as volunteers.
 Volunteers’ energy and talents help the library meet its commitment to providing quality service to the public.
 Volunteers enhance, rather than replace, adequate staffing.
 Volunteer services aid the library in making the best use of its fiscal resources and help connect the library to other community groups and organizations.

 Volunteers who apply to work in the library are required to fill out either a Volunteer Interest Form or a Summer Teen Volunteer application.
 Applications for the Summer Teen Volunteer program are only available in the spring and often have a deadline for submission.
-Please check with the Children’s Department for more information about the Summer Teen Volunteer program.
+Please check with the Youth Services Department for more information about the Summer Teen Volunteer program.
 Volunteers must have a library card and be in good standing with the Ramapo Catskill Library System.
 Before commencing work at the library, all volunteers are also required to fill out a Volunteer Information Sheet which will be kept on file.
 Parents/ guardians of volunteers under the age of 18 must sign a consent form for their children to perform volunteer service hours at the library.

 Volunteers are recognized by the public as representatives of the library and shall be guided by the same work and behavior codes as employees.
 Volunteers are also bound by all of the rules contained in all library policies and guidelines, especially those that relate to patron privacy and confidentiality.
 Volunteers are considered “at will” volunteer employees of Cornwall Public Library and the library reserves the right to terminate a volunteer’s working association with the library at any time, for any reason.